 State of South Carolina

 A broken leg.
 A life‑altering diagnosis.
 Disability or even death.
-It’s hard to plan for these events — yet they happen every day, and when they do, they can disrupt not only your life but also your finances.
+It’s hard to plan for these events — yet they happen every day, and when they do, they can disrupt not only your life, but your financial security as well.
+American Heritage Life supplemental insurance is an extra layer of financial protection that pays cash directly to you to help cover out-of-pocket expenses in the event of a covered accident or illness.

 Your Voluntary Benefits Line-Up